liquidctl/liquidctl/docs/corsair-commander.md

 ```

 Valid channel values are `fanN`, where 1 <= N <= 6 is the fan number, and
-`fan`, to simultaneously configure all fans.
+`sync`, to simultaneously configure all fans.

 Only fans that have been connected and identified by `liquidctl initialize` can be set.